cli-kit/cli-error/README.md

 #### close()

-Closes an existing log file stream.
+Closes an existing log file stream and restore the `console.error` and `console.warn` functions.

 #### config